SylvesterWilmott/Calculator-Notepad-Chrome/README.md

 200 - (50 + 50)
 ```

 To help give context to your calculations, you can type notes which Calculator Notepad will recognise as a `comment`.
-A comment can also be defined by starting the line with `//`.
+A comment can also be defined by starting the line with `//` or ending it with `:`.

 ```
 Total amount: